Studio or On Location Headshots: Choosing the Right Option in NYC

 Image consistency

 Achieving consistent headshots is essential for presenting a unified brand—whether you choose studio headshots or location headshots.
+Your team's headshots play a key role in establishing a professional and cohesive brand image, ensuring that every member is represented with the same high standard.
+Consistency in headshot images is crucial for establishing a unified company image across all platforms.
 Both formats can deliver a single visual language when you lock three things: background tone, lens/camera height, and repeatable light.

 To keep same professional quality across dates and teams, we build a repeatable setup with calibrated monitors and a color-managed workflow, so skin tones and backgrounds stay stable.
 That includes studio lighting choices when you’re in the studio and consistent decisions when you’re shooting on location across different rooms and schedules.
-Done right, your team's headshots feel like one system, not a patchwork—true visual cohesion and a consistent look you can maintain over time.
+Consistency in lighting across team members creates a cohesive brand image.
+Done right, your team’s headshots feel like one system, not a patchwork—true visual cohesion and a consistent look you can maintain over time.

 When studio headshots win